Azure/terraform-azurerm-naming/README.md

 # Internals

+## Prerequisites and setup

+- Install [tflint](https://github.com/terraform-linters/tflint) as suitable for your OS.

+- Run `make install` in the root directory of the repo.

 ## Modifying resources

 The resources are automatically generated using `go` to change the generation please change the file on the `templates` folder.
-To add a new resource, include their definition at `resourceDefinition.jsonc` file it will be automatically generated.
+To add a new resource, include its definition in the file `resourceDefinition.json`, and it will be automatically generated when `main.go` is run.

 # Current implementation